Book Summaries on Technical Analysis

 Disliked: The area of money management, which is key to trading, is glossed over in this book.

-Words to profit from: No matter how good my system is, you will not win 100% of the time.
+Words to profit from: No matter how good your system is, you will not win 100% of the time.
 That’s a promise.
 How you deal with this fact of life will go a long way toward determining how big a winner you become.

-Book Summary: “Come Into My Trading Room” has great information on the whole trading business.
-First written in 2002, Come Into My Trading Room” is a sequel to the well respected “Trading for a Living”.
-Included in this book is information on system development, indicators, what to trade,
+Book Review: "Come Into My Trading Room" has great information on the whole trading business.
+First written in 2002, Come Into My Trading Room” is a sequel to the well respected "Trading for a Living".
+Included in this book is information on system development, indicators, what to trade, discipline, how to trade and money management.

 Liked: Alexander Elder trades for a living and throughout this book gives his ideas on what it takes to make money trading stocks.
 This book spends a lot of time on the differences between beginner and professional traders.
 Professionals use good money management, remain calm and plan their trades.
 In regards to discipline, keeping track of your trades is an area Elder believes strongly in.
 At the end of the book six actual trades are discussed in detail.